epigone707/epigone707.github.io/_posts/2022-7-25-buildblog.md

 ## 2.1 Jekyll Toy Example

 Follow the [Jekyll Quickstart](https://jekyllrb.com/docs/) and [Step by Step Tutorial](https://jekyllrb.com/docs/step-by-step/01-setup/) to learn basic Jekyll.
-This may take 20-30 minutes.
+This may take 20 minutes.

-## 2.2 More Fancy
+## 2.2 Start to Build

-Now we want a fancy blog.
+Now we want a personal blog.
 The easiest way is to find your favorite template in [jekyll existing sites list](https://github.com/jekyll/jekyll/wiki/sites) and fork the repo.
 After you clone it to your local repository, don't forget to modify `_config.yml`.
 There're many beautiful exmaples on Github, find them!

-Don't forget to cite the source.
+**And of course, you can fork [my website](https://github.com/epigone707/epigone707.github.io) so that you can skip following sections!**

 ## 2.3 Add Tags To Each Post